-Writing To Think: When a Student Can’t Write It, Can She Think It?
+Writing To Think: If a Student Can’t Write It, Can She Think It?
 What High Achieving Students Have In Common

 When I was first learning basic math, I played a computer game at home called Math Rescue.
-Math Rescue was an educational platform game developed by Redwood Games and published by Apogee Software in 1992.
-As the title suggests, it revolved around solving math problems, which appeared on the screen whenever your avatar jumped into the air— from the ocean floor, the roof of a castle, a boardwalk in space, an icy underground cave, the side of an active volcano— to capture a floating box.
+The object of the game was to solve each problem that appeared on the screen whenever your avatar jumped into the air—from the ocean floor, the roof of a castle, a boardwalk in space, an icy underground cave, the side of an active volcano—to capture a floating box.
 I remember that some of the boxes contained word problems, which I dreaded because they slowed down the action of the game.
-Plus, there were Gruzzles— nefarious blobs with frowny faces— to stop from wreaking any more havoc in the pixelated world.
+Plus, there were Gruzzles—nefarious blobs with frowny faces—to stop from wreaking any more havoc in the pixelated world.
 Eventually, I figured out how to turn off the word problem setting so that only numeric problems appeared.

 To illustrate my point, let me revisit a story you may be familiar with.
 In 2008, Fran Simmons, an English teacher at New Dorp High School in New York—at that time one of the lowest-performing secondary institutions in the nation— devised a simple test for her students in an effort to keep district officials from pulling the plug.
 First, she asked her freshman class to read Of Mice and Men.
 Then, using information from the novel, she asked them to answer the following prompt in a single sentence: